timschro/rails_admin_mapbox_field/README.md

 LICENSE
 =======
-rails_admin_map_field is licensed under the MIT license.
+rails_admin_mapbox_field is licensed under the MIT license.

-Copyright (C) 2011 by Jason Langenauer
+Copyright (C) 2019 by Tim Schröder

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal